JetBrains-Research/reflekt/README.md

 }
 ```

-At the same time, add to he `settings.gradle.kts` file the following snippet:
+At the same time, add to the `settings.gradle.kts` file the following snippet:

 ```kotlin
 pluginManagement {